torvalds/linux/Documentation/dev-tools/checkpatch.rst

   **SPDX_LICENSE_TAG**
     The source file is missing or has an improper SPDX identifier tag.
-    The Linux kernel requires the precise SPDX identifier in all source files, and it is thoroughly documented in the kernel docs.
+    The GNU/Linux kernel requires the precise SPDX identifier in all source files, and it is thoroughly documented in the kernel docs.

     See: https://www.kernel.org/doc/html/latest/process/license-rules.html